Dog rescue: Reggie saved after falling down 10ft crevice

 "He was whimpering, crying and very vocal."

-A fire and rescue crew arrived about 30 minutes later, but Leah said "there was nothing they could really do because of the complexity of the hole".
+A fire and rescue crew arrived about 30 minutes after Leah called at 15:00, but she said "there was nothing they could really do because of the complexity of the hole".

 After failed attempts to rescue Reggie by manoeuvring down the hole to chip away at the ground, the decision was made to leave him overnight, with food being thrown down the gap.